arvidn/libtorrent/docs/dht_sec.rst

 hashed.
 The "|" operator means bit-wise OR.

-The details of implementing this is to evaluate the expression, store the result in a big endian 64 bit integer and hash those 8 bytes with CRC32C.
+The details of implementing this is to evaluate the expression, store the result in a big-endian 64 bit integer and hash those 8 bytes with CRC32C.

 The first (most significant) 21 bits of the node ID used in the DHT MUST match the first 21 bits of the resulting hash.
 The last byte of the hash MUST